 Rapid Customer Growth

 Companies using the PLG method grow faster than their counterparts, due to the focus on the end-user that closes the gap to convert a lot faster and lowers barriers to creating connections.

-Product-led growth is often chosen by small companies or startups that aim to grow and expand faster.
+Product-led growth is often chosen by small companies or startups.
+With a product-led growth strategy in place, small companies and startups grow quickly and expand faster.
 The focus on the product as a driving force allows them to build better relationships and achieve better results with more customers overall.